cryptocode/blog/content/docs/assert.md

 On closer inspection, this is just what the language reference entry on `unreachable` promise us.
 No more, no less.

-This is very different from C's assert which nukes the whole thing through macros and preprocessor directives.
-It's a similar story in many other languages.
-They have special constructs for asserts.
-Zig does not; `std.debug.assert` is a plain old function for which no special treatment is given.
+This is very different from C's `assert` which can nuke the whole thing through macros and preprocessor directives, depending on whether `NDEBUG` is set by the build system.
+It's a similar story in many other languages - they have special constructs for assertions.

-The idea that `if (!ok) unreachable;` somehow magically wires up the optimizer to always delete "the whole thing" is wrong.
+In Zig, `std.debug.assert` is a plain old function for which no special treatment is given.
+The idea that `if (!ok) unreachable;` somehow wires up the optimizer to always delete "the whole thing" in relase builds is wrong.

-## Does this mean asserts can be expensive even in ReleaseFast mode?
+### Does this mean asserts can be expensive even in ReleaseFast mode?

 Yes, because while the call to assert is gone, the LLVM optimizer that's supposed to remove dead code isn't always able to do so.
-Bugs, limitations and side effects.
-An expensive check passed as an argument to assert *may* remain.
 Simple expressions like `data.len > 0` will almost certainly be optimized out, but it's less clear for anything non-trivial.

-I shared an example in the Ziggit thread where dead code removal does *not* happen.
+I shared an example in the Ziggit thread where dead code removal does not occur.
 Here's an improved version by *TibboddiT*:

 ```zig
 const std = @import("std");